mepowerleo10/DocoLoco/README.md

 ## Linux Dependencies

 If you are on a Linux system, make sure you have the GTK4 development libraries installed.
+The application also uses `mandoc` to parse and generate HTML pages for manpages.
 You can install them using the package manager for your distribution:

 - **Ubuntu/Debian:**